PdxCodeGuild/class_salmon/1 Python/docs/Classes and OOP/py-classes-encapsulation.md

 This is just a _convention_ though, it doesn't programmatically stop anyone from modifying the attributes.

 Feel free to check private attributes in your doctests or perhaps in same module functions.
-But otherwise, if you see yourself using and underscore `_` attribute, be weary!
+But otherwise, if you see yourself using an underscore `_` attribute, be weary!